Jurong FC: 1997–1999: Instability

-1997 saw the former NFL side, Jurong Town renamed themselves as Jurong FC and adopt a Scorpion as their mascot.
-They will join the S.League taking the number of participating clubs to 9.
-They will also based in the Bukit Gombak Stadium for the following season instead of the original base, Jurong Stadium, Jurong FC finished seventh out of nine teams in their first S.League season.
-The club's notable achievements that season were ending Geylang United's unbeaten runs in the league and Alan McTurk scoring the fastest goal of the season.

-In 1999, Jurong FC star player, V Sundramoorthy, was appointed the coach of Jurong FC.
+1997 saw the former NFL side Jurong Town renamed themselves as Jurong FC and adopt a scorpion as their mascot.
+Jurong FC finished seventh out of nine teams in their first top domestic season.
+The club's notable achievements were ending Geylang United's unbeaten run and Alan McTurk scoring the fastest goal of the season.
+In 1999, Jurong FC star player, V Sundramoorthy, was appointed the coach.
 He became the first ever player-coach in the S.League history.
-Jurong finished in sixth position in the 12-team league.
-That year also saw Jurong FC coming closest to a trophy since their entry into the S.League, as they reached the final of the Singapore Cup.
-The club's captain, Jason Ainsley, was the top scorer for Jurong FC with 19 goals; he was the third top scorer overall for that season.
-Jurong FC's main sponsor WSA Lines then ended their sponsorship as well.
-Dalis Supait was recalled back to the national team after a superb performance that season.
+Jurong finished in sixth position.
+That year they have also reached the final of the Singapore Cup.
+The club's captain, Jason Ainsley, was the top scorer with 19 goals; he was the third top scorer overall for that season.
+Jurong FC's main sponsor WSA Lines ended their sponsorship.
+Dalis Supait was recalled back to the national team after superb performances.